11 of the Best Exercises to Strengthen Your HipsAug 28, 2020

 Make it harder: Loop a resistance band around your ankles or thighs.

-Benefits: This move strengthens the glutes and abductors in concert with your obliques as you lift your hips upward, while promoting hip stabilization throughout the move.
+Benefits: The side plank hip lift exercise strengthens the glutes and abductors in concert with your obliques as you lift your hips upward, while promoting hip stabilization throughout the move.

-Benefits: Squeeze in multi-muscle benefits with this move that targets the glutes and hamstrings as well as the obliques.
+Benefits: Squeeze in multi-muscle benefits with the fire hydrant exercise that targets the glutes and hamstrings as well as the obliques.

 Benefits: Lifting and lowering your leg to the side will zero in on the glute medius.
 You’ll also recruit your core and glute max muscles to maintain balance.